AlexBocken/mykb/docs/luks2.md

-#LUKS2 fully encrypted Arch-Linux
+# LUKS2 fully encrypted Arch-Linux

 As the Key-derivation functions for LUKS1 are lacking but GRUB normally only supports LUKS1, additional steps are required to get a working fully encrypted LUKS2 encrypted hard drive.
 The basic process is similar to a LUKS1 encrypted hard-drive but afterwards before the reboot into your installed OS additional measures need to be taken.
 This works only with UEFI-systems.

 In this tutorial we're assuming you want to install everything to /dev/sda and an ext4 FS.
 BTRFS requires additional steps to my knowledge.

-# Boot into ISO, create lvm and mount
+# Boot into ISO, create LVM and mount

 We want three partitions: sda1: 1M, sda2: 500M (your EFI), and the rest for your encrypted hard-drive.
 Create partition table via `cfdisk` or similar tools.